kiribiti/kinfolk/CHANNELS.md

 ### Multi-Platform System

--   **Platform Isolation**: Channels, posts, and subscriptions are scoped to specific platforms
+-   **Platform Isolation**: Channels, stories, and subscriptions are scoped to specific platforms
 -   **User Portability**: A single user account can participate in multiple platforms
 -   **Primary Channel per Platform**: Users automatically receive a primary channel when joining each platform
 -   **Independent Channel Limits**: The 3-channel limit applies per platform (user could have 3 channels on Platform A and 3 on Platform B)